jesper72/dhl-autofiller/README.md

 The extension is now installed.
 Click Options to enter the URL to your enpoint

+## Development using Gulp

+Run npm install.
+Develop will start a watcher that builds bundle.js with sourcemaps on changes.
+Production will run tests and jshint, if it doesn't fail it will build an uglified bundle.min.js.
+For development:
+'''$ gulp'''

+And production:
+'''$ gulp prod'''

 ## Usage

 After a successful installation - a yellow icon with a red plus will show up next to the URL field.